 Translator Jobs in USA with Visa Sponsorship

-Translator positions qualify for H-1B and other work visas when they require specialized knowledge in specific language pairs, technical translation, or certified interpretation.
+Translator positions qualify for H-1B visa and other work visas when they require specialized knowledge in specific language pairs, technical translation, or certified interpretation.
 Government contractors, international corporations, and specialized translation agencies sponsor translators who demonstrate expertise in complex linguistic work beyond basic bilingual communication.
 For detailed occupation requirements, see the O*NET profile.

 See All Translator Jobs